Dodge Ram Insurance Rates

 Rates are averaged for all Dodge Ram models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a review of the material that was raised in the charts and tables above.
+The following list is a brief summary of the primary concepts that were touched on in this article.

-- Drivers considered higher risk who have several accidents or serious violations may pay on average $1,700 more annually than a safer driver
+- Higher risk drivers that tend to have accidents or serious violations may be required to pay an average of $1,700 more each year than a safer driver

 Rate Tables and Charts